Zhaoqing

-Zhaoqing (肇庆), alternately romanized as Shiuhing, is a prefecture-level city in Guangdong Province, China.
+Zhaoqing (肇庆), alternately romanized as Shiuhing, is a prefecture-level city in Guangdong, China.
 As of the 2020 census, its population was 4,113,594, with 1,553,109 living in the built-up (or metro) area made of Duanzhou, Dinghu and Gaoyao.
 The prefectural seat—except the Seven Star Crags—is fairly flat, but thickly forested mountains lie just outside its limits.
 Numerous rice paddies and aquaculture ponds are found on the outskirts of the city.
 Sihui and the southern districts of the prefecture are considered part of the Pearl River Delta.